berzel/paynow-ecocash-payments/README.md

 This service only has one endpoint `POST /v1/payments`.
 Here's the base URL `https://paynow-ecocash-payments.herokuapp.com`, you can also use it to discover the API on your own.

-- `paynow_integration_id` : The ID of your integration as provided by Paynow.
-This field is required
-- `paynow_integration_key` : Your Paynow integration key as provided by paynow.
-This field is required
 - `customer_number` : The EcoCash phone number of the user you're charging in the format 0777777777.
 This field is required
 - `amount` : The amount you're charging the user/customer.
 Example 700.98.
 This field is required
 - `result_url` : For applications which listen for the pyanow update and don't poll for a result.
 This the url paynow will post to.
 This field is optional